Igor Kopystiansky: Work

+Restored Painting (1988) for which as a source was used an appropriated painting Boy with a Dog by Bartolomé Esteban Murillo is a part of the Ludwig Forum Aachen collection.
+It is a part of a group of appropriated paintings which production went through three successive stages: execution of actual painting, its destruction and the process defined as its restoration.
+However, all actions which supposed to serve a purpose of “restoration” of the damaged pictorial source were conducted in a deliberately expressive manner.
+As a result instead of bringing the “damaged” material back to its original shape prior to damages, actions taken at this stage in a contrary increased a distance of the final result from the source of the appropriation.

 Igor Kopystiansky’ individual works produced in the media of painting and installation since the early eighties have rightfully been defined as a part of an international art movement known as Appropriation Art.

 In 1988, he and his wife and collaborator Svetlana Kopystiansky left the Soviet Union and moved to New York City.

 In 1990, Svetlana and Igor Kopystiansky received a DAAD artists-in-residency grant that took them from New York to Berlin, Germany, and resulted in their solo museum exhibition with a catalogue curated by René Block for the Berlinische Galerie, Museum of Modern Art, in the Martin Gropius-Bau, Berlin in 1991.

 Igor and Svetlana Kopystiansky pursue individual careers, but also regularly work together.
 His individual and joint practice were shown at museum venues, in important international presentations and are collected by major American, European and Australian museums.

 In the collection of the Whitney Museum of American Art Igor and Svetlana are represented with a two screen slide projection installation The Day Before Tomorrow photographed on streets of New York in 1999, the last year of the Millennium.